mtmanning93/Craft-API/README.md

 ### ElephantSQL Deployment

-The api uses ElephantSQL as the database hosting service with PostgreSQL.
+Originally the api used ElephantSQL as the database hosting service with PostgreSQL.
+However ElephantSQL announced and end of service beginning in early 2025, therefore the databases were migrated to Neon.
+To see how to deploy to Neon [click here](#neon-deployment).

 Click the link to navigate to the [ElephantSQL site](https://customer.elephantsql.com/).
 In order to set up ElephantSQL follow these steps:

 **1. Create an account or log in to your ElephantSQL dashboard and click the green 'Create New Instance' Button.**